 Every night an estimated 10,000 young mothers and their babies sleep on these same streets.
 ABAN fights the neglect facing both the girls and the environment by providing a group of young at-risk mothers with shelter, training, schooling, Rubberbanditz guided fitness, and the means to save money.
 The girls learn a marketable skill by sewing recycled sachet bags into unique, handmade products that are sold in foreign markets.
 For for information see www.aban.org.

 OE Enterprises provides individualized services and supports people with disabilities as well as disadvantages in achieving progressive employment results.
 They maintain strong partnerships with local employers and provide services that focus on both the needs of individuals and employers.

 With OE Enterprise's vision focused on “Opportunities for Everyone,” Rubberbanditz is proud to acknowledge that all of our products are packaged and shipped by OE Enterprises.
 Take a closer look at their operations and mission at http://www.oeenterprises.com

-We are always looking for more ways to reach our to our community at home and abroad.
-Have some ideas?
+We are always looking for new ways to make our community a stronger place, both here in the US and abroad.
+Have a cool ideas?
 Contact us!